 To make use of dotPeek symbol server, you can specify its address in your debugger settings.
 In Microsoft Visual Studio, the configuration is as follows:

-To set up Visual Studio for working with dotPeek Symbol Server
+Set up Visual Studio for working with dotPeek Symbol Server

-- In the Visual Studio menu, select.
+In the Visual Studio menu, select.

-- Click Add new location and specify the following address for it: http://localhost:33417/.
-(The port number is configurable on the page of dotPeek options.
+Click Add new location and specify the following address for it: http://localhost:33417/.
+(The port number is configurable on the page of dotPeek options.)

-- In the Visual Studio options, go to the Debugging | General page and clear the Enable Just My Code check box.
+In the Visual Studio options, go to the Debugging | General page and clear the Enable Just My Code checkbox.

-Configuring dotPeek Symbol Server
+Configure dotPeek Symbol Server

 dotPeek symbol server allows you to choose the exact assemblies for which symbol files should be generated.
 The correct configuration prevents you from undesired stepping into system assemblies or other assemblies that you are not interested in.

-- Optionally, you can change the port number that will be used for dotPeek symbol server.
+Optionally, you can change the port number that will be used for dotPeek symbol server.

-Possible Problems and Solutions
+Possible problems and solutions

 Here you can see all symbol server tasks as well as the results of the Generate PDB and the Generate Project commands.
 If some PDB was requested from dotPeek symbol server by a debugger but was not generated, you will see the corresponding entry with the error message in this window:

-- Most often, problems occur when the target assembly is not found.
+Most often, problems occur when the target assembly is not found.
 To fix that, you can open the assembly in the Assembly Explorer.
 If you don't know the location of the assembly, you can learn it when Visual Studio is in the debug mode — open the Modules window ( ) and check the Path column.

-If the requested assembly does not appear in the Project/PDB Generation Status window, it means that the debugger has already found the corresponding symbol file and did not requested it from dotPeek.
-If the symbol file is correct and the source code is available, then everything is fine, the assembly can be debugged without dotPeek.
+If the requested assembly does not appear in the Project/PDB Generation Status window, it means that the debugger has already found the corresponding symbol file and did not request it from dotPeek.
+If the symbol file is correct and the source code is available, then everything is fine, and the assembly can be debugged without dotPeek.
 If not, try the following:

-- Delete or rename the PDB file that makes problems.
+Delete or rename the PDB file that makes problems.
 You can always find the actual PDB file location, if any, for each assembly when Visual Studio is in the debug mode - open the Modules window ( ) and check the Symbol File column.

-- If the PDB file is received from another symbol server, you can either disable this server or move the dotPeek symbol server up in the list of symbol servers (in the Visual Studio options).
+If the PDB file is received from another symbol server, you can either disable this server or move the dotPeek symbol server up in the list of symbol servers (in the Visual Studio options).